ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 We kicked start a test cluster with volumes created from the snapshots we took from our data nodes a few days back before.
 We began to bootstrap a cluster from one of data nodes.

-The cool thing about elasticsearch is that a node can have multiple roles so we can have a node that act as data and master nodes all together.
+The cool thing about elasticsearch is that a node can have multiple roles so we can have a node that acts as data and master nodes all together.
 This allowed us to have an instant look to verify whether we could rescue our data.

-We updated the `elasticsearch.yml` configuration to extend the node as a master.
+We updated the `elasticsearch.yml` configuration to repurpose the node as a master.

 ```yaml
 node.master: true